How to Become a Judge or Hearing Officer

 In addition to earning a law degree, federal administrative law judges must pass a competitive exam from the U.S. Office of Personnel Management.

-Most judges and magistrates must be appointed or elected into their positions, a procedure that often takes political support.
+Most judges and magistrates must be appointed or elected into their positions, a procedure that often requires political support.
 Many local and state judges are appointed to serve fixed renewable terms, ranging from 4 to 14 years.
 A few judges, such as appellate court judges, are appointed for life.
 Judicial nominating commissions screen candidates for judgeships in many states and for some federal judgeships.
-Some local and state judges are elected to a specific term in an election process.

 For specific state information, including information on the number of judgeships by state, term lengths, and requirements for qualification, visit the National Center for State Courts.

 Most judges and hearing officers learn their skills through years of experience as practicing lawyers.
 Some states allow those who are not lawyers to hold limited-jurisdiction judgeships, but opportunities are better for those with law experience.